bricaud/personal-blog/_posts/2017-09-13-janusgraph-running-on-aws-with-dynamodb.md

 To run the graph database, the idea is use the possibilities offered by a cloud service such as AWS.
 The [JanusGraph](http://janusgraph.org/) is a scalable graph database for which you can choose a backend, in fact a NoSQL database, such as Cassandra, Hbase or BerkeleyDB, for storing the data.
 The licence is Apache 2.0 and the project is owned by the Linux Fundation (It is a fork from the Titan graph database).
 The repository is [here](https://github.com/JanusGraph/janusgraph).
 Although not in the official list, it is also possible to choose Amazon's [DynamoDB](https://en.wikipedia.org/wiki/Amazon_DynamoDB).
 This latter database is the one provided as a service in AWS.
 You can start it in a few clicks and you are billed on the amount of data it contains.
 You do not need any computer ressources, everything is handled by Amazon.

 The idea is to run the JanusGraph on an [EC2](https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud) machine and make the interface with the DynamoDB for storing the data.
-Optionally, you may also set up an access to a disk storage (with [S3](https://en.wikipedia.org/wiki/Amazon_S3)) where you can save the configuration files.
+Optionally, you may also set up an access to a disk storage (with [S3](https://en.wikipedia.org/wiki/Amazon_S3)) where you can save the configuration files or any kind of data needed for your app.

 ![Architecture view]({{ site.baseurl }}/images/janusGraphInstall/janusGraphSchema.png "Architecture in the cloud")